rroland10/dex223-bug-bounty/SECURITY.md

-# 🔒 Dex223 Security Policy
+# Dex223 Security Policy

-## 🛡️ Responsible Disclosure
+## Responsible Disclosure

 Dex223 is committed to maintaining the highest security standards through proactive vulnerability management and collaborative security research.
 We believe that working with the global security community is crucial to identifying and fixing vulnerabilities before they can be exploited maliciously.
+As a decentralized team, we value community-driven approaches and flexibility.

-### 📋 Disclosure Timeline
+### Disclosure Timeline

-- **0-7 days**: Initial response and triage
+We aim to address vulnerabilities as quickly as possible:
+- **Initial Response**: Within 1-7 days for acknowledgment
-- **7-30 days**: Vulnerability assessment and fix development
+- **Assessment**: 1-4 weeks for vulnerability assessment and fix development
-- **30-90 days**: Fix deployment and testing
+- **Deployment**: 2-8 weeks for fix deployment and testing
-- **90+ days**: Public disclosure (coordinated)
+- **Public Disclosure**: Coordinated disclosure when fixes are ready

+*Note: Timeline may vary based on complexity and team availability*

-### 🔐 Security Contact
+### Security Contact

 - **Email**: contact@dex223.io
 - **Telegram**: [Dex223 Security Channel](https://t.me/Dex223_defi)
 - **Discord**: [Dex223 Community](https://discord.gg/t5bdeGC5Jk)
 - **GitHub**: [EthereumCommonwealth](https://github.com/EthereumCommonwealth)
-- **Emergency**: +1-XXX-XXX-XXXX
+- **Emergency**: Telegram security channel

-### 📝 Reporting Guidelines
+### Reporting Guidelines

 1. **Send reports** to contact@dex223.io
 2. **Include detailed reproduction steps**